OpenSecuritySummit/oss2019/content/tracks/OWASP-SAMM/working-sessions/SAMM-2-DevSecOps-Mapping.md

     - Yan Kravchenko
 ---

-Map the activities from OWASP DevSecOps Maturity Model to activities in OWASP SAMM 2.0.
+OWASP DevSecOps Maturity Model activities reference, based on Timo Pagels opinion, to OWASP SAMM activities.

+Questions:
+* Is the current mapping valid?
+* Are the differences of having activities of maturity level 3 in SAMM and in OWASP DSOMM on maturity 1 accepted/expected/questioned?

 Outcome:
 * OWASP SAMM team verfies by mapping that no important actvities are missing
 * OWASP SAMM might add references to OWASP DevSecOps Maturity Model
-* OWASP DevSecOps Maturity Model will referene to OWASP SAMM 2.0 activities
+* OWASP DevSecOps Maturity Model will have a more precise mapping